 After you have discussed what genetic testing could mean for you, you may decide to go ahead with testing.
-We will ask you to sign a consent form and we will take a blood sample from you.
-The laboratory team will then search through the Lynch syndrome genes in your blood sample to see if the code in any of these genes differs from that of a normal gene.
+We will ask you to sign a consent form and you will have a blood sample taken.
+The laboratory team will then search through the Lynch syndrome genes in your DNA to see if the code in any of these genes differs from that of a normal gene.
 The Lynch syndrome genes are large and can take a long time to be looked through.
 We would expect results to be ready in approximately 3-4 months but please remember sometimes it can be more and sometimes less.